 Dr. Nosich has given workshops for instructors at all levels of education in the United States, Canada, Thailand, Lithuania, Austria, Germany, Singapore and England.
 He has worked with the U.S. Department of Education on a project for a National Assessment of Higher Order Thinking Skills; given teleconferences sponsored by PBS and Starlink on teaching for critical thinking; served as a consultant for ACT in Critical Thinking and Language Arts assessment; and been featured as a Noted Scholar at the University of British Columbia.
 Dr. Nosich is author of numerous articles, audio- and videotapes on critical thinking.
-He has been Assistant Director at the Center for Critical Thinking at Sonoma State University, and is Professor Emeritus at the SUNY Buffalo and at the University of New Orleans.
+He has been Assistant Director at the Center for Critical Thinking at Sonoma State University, and is Professor Emeritus at the State University of New York Buffalo State and at the University of New Orleans.